Practice & Projects · OrevateAI

 Saline Lock Explained: What Patients Need to Know

 In modern healthcare, efficiency and patient comfort are paramount.
 The saline lock, a common yet often misunderstood medical device, exemplifies this balance.
 It plays a vital role in how many patients receive intermittent medical treatment, offering a flexible alternative to continuous intravenous infusions.
-Essentially, a saline lock provides ready venous access without requiring fluids to be constantly flowing, making it an indispensable part of routine hospital care and outpatient procedures.
+Essentially, a saline lock provides ready venous access without requiring fluids to be constantly flowing, making it an indispensable part of routine hospital care and outpatient procedures as of April 2026.

 What is a Saline Lock?